Can I Eat Expired Tempeh?

 What are the food safety risks?

 Tempeh is a fermented soy product that carries a low risk of foodborne illness.
 However, improper handling and storage can lead to contamination by bacteria such as Bacillus cereus or mold growth.
-To prevent illness, ensure tempeh is cooked thoroughly to an internal temperature of 165°F (74°C) and stored in a clean, airtight container in the refrigerator.
+To reduce the risk of foodborne illness, ensure tempeh is cooked thoroughly to an internal temperature of 165°F (74°C) and stored in a clean, airtight container in the refrigerator.

 What are some pro storage tips?